exec-ed/ai-leadership-and-pm/README.md

 ### For Instructors Delivering the Course

-1. **Review the structure:** Read `PROJECT_STRUCTURE.md` to understand file organization
+1. **Review the structure:** Read `PROJECT_STRUCTURE.md` to understand file organisation
 2. **Access instructor materials:**
    - Via website: Visit the companion site and click "🔐 Instructor" (password: `instructor2025`)
-   - Via files: All guides are in `/instructor-materials/` organized by activity
+   - Via files: All guides are in `/instructor-materials/` organised by activity
 3. **Prepare materials:**
    - Print facilitator quick reference (your day-of cheat sheet)
    - Print student materials (cards, worksheets) from `/activities/materials/`